n21rl/islands-net/src/site/notes/Locations/Northern Scattered Isles/New Destiny/Shops of the Pirate Republic.md

 ## Spellcasting: Sticks and Stones

 Above the door of this quaint little shop hangs a wooden sign depicting a wand and a gem.
 Inside, the air is heavy with the scent of incense.
 Shelves line the walls from floor to ceiling, filled with ordinary and exotic spell components.
 Glass displays contain various stones, more or less precious.
 The shop is warmly lit by a crystal chandelier, as well as the faint glow emanating from various enchanted wands and staves placed in racks throughout the shop.
 Everything is neatly organised and labelled by the shopkeeper, an older elf named **Valeria**.
-She has long  coppery white hair that she keeps tied back in a braid, and her piercing blue eyes seem to sparkle with inner magic.
-Valeria is patient and friendly, always willing to help customers find the perfect spell components for their needs.
-She has a rivalry with Lungwort of the Dripping Vial, with whom he competes for ingredients that he prefers to use in his potions.
+She has a rivalry with Lungwort of the Dripping Vial, with whom she competes for ingredients that he prefers to use in his potions.

 ### Wares